HARPgroup/elfgen/README.md

 ## Overview

-elfgen is a framwework for generating Ecological Limit Functions (ELFs).
+elfgen is a framwework for generating Ecological Limit Function (ELF) models.

 ## Installation